 - Relationship problems

 - Thoughts of suicide

 - Trouble sleeping

-If you're dealing with a stressful situation in your life, try self-help measures, such as talking things over with caring family or friends, practicing yoga or meditation, getting regular exercise, and cutting back on your to-do list.
+If you're dealing with a stressful situation in your life, try self-help measures, such as talking things over with caring family or friends, practicing yoga or meditation, getting regular exercise, avoiding alcohol and drugs, and cutting back on your to-do list.
 If these techniques don't help and you feel like you're still having a hard time coping, talk to your doctor.